Who are you?

 What will donations be used for?

-We both have full time jobs and are hoping to use donations to cover the expenses of editing and posting new stories, responding to questions here and on social media, and travel.
+We both have full time jobs and are hoping to use donations to cover the expenses of editing and posting new stories, responding to questions, and travel.

 I have a lot more questions about nuclear.
 Where can I get answers?